 In addition, safety deposit boxes at most banks only permit access during bank hours.
 If you need to retrieve anything you've placed in your box in an emergency scenario, you won't be able to do so until the bank is open for business.
 As a result, items like passports, wills and powers of attorney may not be ideal for this kind of long-term storage.

 Finally, the contents of your safety deposit box are not covered by your bank's FDIC insurance, which applies only to its deposited funds.
-Storing cash in a safety deposit box exposes you to needless risk of loss, and some banks prohibit the practice to discourage tax evasion.
+Storing cash in a safety deposit box is actually riskier than putting that money into a savings account, and some banks actually prohibit the practice to discourage tax evasion.
 While most banks offer separate insurance plans that cover their boxes, these policies represent yet another added cost to the consumer.
-As you compare options at different banks, you should always factor in the cost of adding insurance to your rental.
+If you are planning to stash cash in your safe deposit box, consider opening a federally insured, interest-bearing account for that money instead.

 Finding Safety Deposit Boxes Near You

 Since some banks reserve their boxes for existing account-holders, we recommend that you start your search at the bank you currently use for checking and savings accounts.
 In one case, we found that BB&T Bank rents safety deposit boxes exclusively to its existing account customers.
 If you find that none of your nearby bank branches have any boxes, the next step is to use other bank websites to locate and call up branches close to you.

 People in larger cities also have the option of renting boxes with private vault companies.
 While such companies tend to charge much more than banks, their exclusive focus on security services means that you'll get better value from their safety deposit boxes.
 Private vaults will often have better availability, larger box sizes, 24/7 access and a slew of enhanced security measures not found in a typical bank branch.
 Some private vaults also offer built-in insurance coverage for the contents of your deposit box, up to a certain amount.